crycode-de/node-radiohead-serial/README.md

 Sends a message through the RadioHead network.

 * `to` - Recipient address.
 Use 255 for broadcast messages.
-* `length` - Number ob bytes to send from the buffer.
+* `length` - Number of bytes to send from the buffer.
 * `data` - Buffer containing the message to send.
 * `callback` - Callback called after the message is send.
 First argument is a possible occurred error.